Group of SHAC representatives and Hawaii politicians posing for a photo in a lobby with a glass ceiling, waterfalls, and lush greenery.

 Treasurer

 Gordon Inouye, a Hilo native, is a farmer, businessman, and entrepreneur with a background in engineering and business.
 After graduating from the U.S. Merchant Marine Academy and earning an MBA from St. Mary’s College, he worked as a chief engineer and manager in the shipping and leasing industries.
 Gordon co-owned Floral Resources/Hawaii and pioneered the potted orchid business with Puna Orchids.
 He also led Hawaiian Rainbows Business Development and co-founded Puna Flower Power.
 Gordon has been actively involved in community organizations, youth soccer, and agricultural associations over the years, earning multiple awards for his professional and volunteer contributions.
-Gordon has served as a Director representing the Hawaiʻi Floriculture and Nursery Association (HMNA) since 2017.
+Gordon has served as a Director representing the Hawaiʻi Floriculture and Nursery Association (HMNA) since December 2016.

 Gordon Inouye